blwatkins/blwatkins.github.io/learn-to-code/unix/_posts/2025-05-14-useful-unix-commands.md

 which -a COMMAND_NAME_HERE
 ```

-The `where` command and the `which -a` command are equivalent; they both print all paths that could be used to execute the given command.
+The `where` command and the `which -a` command are equivalent; they print all paths to the given command.

-The `where` command gives you all locations of the given program; the `which` command tells you which one will be used when you execute that program.
+The `where` command gives you all locations of the given command; the `which` command tells you which one will be used when you execute that command.

 #### examples